Gemare History, Family Crest & Coats of Arms

 Geoffrey Gaimar (fl.
 1140?), wrote a history of England in French verse, extending from the time of King Arthur's successors to the death of William II.
 "His errors in interpreting the 'Anglo-Saxon Chronicle Chronicle,' on which most of his history is based, render it probable that he was a Norman by birth, and he may have derived his name from a suburb of Caen, anciently known as Gaimara, and now Gémare. "

 Early History of the Gemare family

 This web page shows only a small excerpt of our Gemare research.
-Another 84 words (6 lines of text) covering the years 181 and 1813 are included under the topic Early Gemare History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the year 1813 is included under the topic Early Gemare History in all our PDF Extended History products and printed products wherever possible.